NYC Living Guide

-- Shareholders want what’s best for the companies they own shares in.
-They’ll do everything in their power to make sure that the company gains value over time because the company is their investment.
+Shareholders want what’s best for the companies they own shares in.
+They’ll do everything in their power to make sure the company gains value over time because the company is their investment.
 If the company does better, the value of their shares increase.
-This means that (good) co-ops make sure that the building mechanicals are in great condition, that the co-op is well-maintained and that it has a healthy reserve fund in order to protect itself against unforseen issues.
+This means that well-managed co-ops make sure the building mechanicals are in great condition, the co-op is well-maintained and it has a healthy reserve fund in order to protect itself against unforeseen issues.

 There are a few downsides to buying a co-op vs. a condo in NYC.

-- It’s next to impossible to sublet a co-op apartment.
+It’s next to impossible to sublet a co-op apartment.
 Co-op boards usually prohibit any type of subleasing.
-This means that anyone planning on subletting the apartment or renting out it out for short-term use for extra money should consider other apartment purchase options.
+This means that anyone planning on subletting the apartment or renting it out for short-term use for extra money should consider other apartment purchase option.

-- The monthly fees that Co-op residents are called maintenance fees. those fees are usually much higher than the monthly charges that condo residents pay, which are called common charges.
+The monthly fees that Co-op residents pay are called maintenance fees.
+Those fees are usually much higher than the monthly charges that condo residents pay, which are called common charges.